 * Updated 01/20/2022 *

 We currently have Indoor, Outdoor, and Online options for Sunday worship services.
 We require the use of masks and implementation of social distancing while on premises.
-We aim to resume indoor services as soon as possible, but please continue to join us however you feel comfortable
+Now that some of the restrictions have lifted, we are allowing people inside, but we also have an outdoors options as well.

 Please contact Theresa or Helina for more information.

-Aftershock (our youth ministry) is online every Friday.
+Aftershock (our youth ministry) is now meeting in person every Friday.
 Please contact Pastor Rod for Zoom Information for those tuning in online.

 Please contact Roger Lee if you are interested in getting involved